Andover in Merrimack County, New Hampshire — The American Northeast (New England)

 Erected by State of New Hampshire.
 (Marker Number 54.)

 Topics.
 This historical marker is listed in these topic lists: African Americans • Cemeteries & Burial Sites • Entertainment.
+A significant historical year for this entry is 1835.

 Location.
 43° 26.304′ N, 71° 51.245′ W. Marker is in Andover, New Hampshire, in Merrimack County.
-Marker is on Main Street (U.S. 4) just east of Depot Street, on the right when traveling east.
+It is on Main Street (U.S. 4) just east of Depot Street, on the right when traveling east.
 Marker is located in a pull-out/turn-around on the south side of the highway.
 Touch for map.
 Marker is in this post office area: Andover NH 03216, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-New London War Memorial (approx. 6.6 miles away); a different marker also named New London War Memorial (approx. 6.6 miles away); Hotels and Camps
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies: New London War Memorial (approx. 6.6 miles away); a different marker also named New London War Memorial (approx. 6.6 miles away); Hotels and Camps (approx. 6.7 miles away); Birthplace of Daniel Webster (approx. 8.1 miles away); John Sargent Pillsbury (approx. 9.2 miles away); New Hill Village (approx. 9½ miles away); Bungtown (approx. 9.6 miles away); Dr. Jennie Sarah Barney (approx. 9.8 miles away).

 Also see . . .

 Potter was born in New Hampshire, the son of an English baronet and an African servant woman.
 He was educated in Europe before beginning his 25-year career as a performer in post-Revolutionary America.
-Potter’s prestidigitation with eggs, money, and cards was considered of scientific interest, and he often performed at the Columbia Museum in Boston.
+Potters prestidigitation with eggs, money, and cards was considered of scientific interest, and he often performed at the Columbia Museum in Boston.
 He could throw knives and touch a hot iron to his tongue, walk on flames, and dance on eggs without breaking them.
 (Submitted on December 2, 2020, by Cosmos Mariner of Cape Canaveral, Florida.)

 Built in 1874, it is one of the best-preserved surviving 19th-century railroad stations in Merrimack County.
 It now houses the museum of the Andover Historical Society.
 It is listed on the National Register of Historic Places, #89000189.
 The homestead site and grave of magician Richard Potter and his wife are located across the railroad right-of-way from the station.
 (Submitted on December 2, 2020, by Cosmos Mariner of Cape Canaveral, Florida.)